GetAmbassador/karma-enzyme/README.md

 Intro
 -----

+Automatically include pre configured enzyme methods in karma test suite.
+This may help if you are having trouble configuring Enzyme 3 in all scenarios.
+This package requires that your karma test suite is being run in webpack.

 There is a npm package for each available enzyme-react adapter:

 | karma-enzyme package | Enzyme Adapter Package | React semver compatibility |